 The script tells stories based on real characters.
 Most of the actors, including Aleksey Tryapitsyn (Lyokha), are not professional actors but villagers.

-The film makes a familiar story into an engaging drama.
+The film makes a familiar story into an engaging drama for those inspired to learn Russian.

 It will surely bring you closer to the real-life characters.
-Plus, the vocabulary and expressions used in the movie are not complicated to understand.
+Plus, the movie’s vocabulary and expressions are not difficult to understand.

 13. Burnt by the Sun (Утомлённые солнцем) — (R) 1994